Maria Mariana

-Maria Mariana is a 1996 Malaysian Malay-language action crime film directed by Yusof Haslam.
-It revolves around a story of two sisters, Maria and Mariana, who are very different in character.
+Maria Mariana is a 1996 Malaysian Malay-language police procedural action crime film directed by Yusof Haslam starring Erra Fazira, Ziana Zain, Edika Yusof and Roy Azman.
+It revolves around a story of two sisters, Maria (Erra Fazira) and Mariana (Ziana Zain), who are very different in character.
 The film explores the issue of a troublesome yet rebellious teenager but at the same time reveals that love can change anything.

 Synopsis

 Maria and Mariana are sisters but they are poles apart.
 Mariana is wild while her elder sister is more reserved and takes great interest in her education and career.
 When they become adults, Maria joins the police force while Mariana remains the same.
-The presence of a man named Jefri changes Mariana’s life.
+The presence of a man named Jefri changes Mariana's life.
 However, Jefri chooses to marry Maria instead, much to her disappointment.
 Tony and Robert, leaders of a criminal gang which Maria is trying to nab, kidnap Mariana.
 The ever responsible Maria risks her own life to save her sister.